Lena Wilderäng, a Swedish firefighter and volunteer

 I believe many understand the situation, realizing that, if Russia is not stopped where they are now, Sweden may become next or one of the next countries Russia might target.
 Actually, the authorities are now telling people that there is a potential risk that Sweden could become part of a conflict either inside of the country or outside.

-My husband and I actually wrote a book about civil preparedness in Sweden so it has been very interesting to be in Ukraine and see how it has put in practice.
-What is important is that you can you basically survive three weeks without food, only three days without water, three hours without protection from the cold, only for three minutes without oxygen, but you can only survive three seconds without hope.
-Three seconds is what it takes to jump off a bridge.
+My husband and I actually wrote a book about civil preparedness in Sweden so it has been very interesting to be in Ukraine and see how all this has put in practice.
+What is important is that you can you basically survive three weeks without food, only three days without water, three hours without protection from the cold, three minutes without oxygen, but you can only survive three seconds without hope.
+Three seconds is what it takes to jump off a bridge, or give up in another way.

 UKRAINE’S LESSON FOR THE WEST IS “OPEN YOUR EYES”